davidcai/blog/content/posts/angular-factory-pattern.md

 }
 ~~~

 Nothing is really wrong with the above example.
-However, there is room for improvement - the returned service instance is a congealment of both interface and implementation. `getUsers` and `queryUsers` are interface, while their associated anonymous functions are implementation details.
-If the functions grow in lines of code, it would be "a bit" difficult to tell the service interface from implementations.
-A common practice is to move the implementations out:
+However, there is room for improvement - the returned service instance is a congealment of both interface and implementation. `getUsers` and `queryUsers` are interfaces, while their associated anonymous functions are implementation details.
+If the anonymous functions grow in lines of code, it would be "a bit" difficult to tell the service interface from implementations.
+To improve the readability, a common practice is to move the implementations out:

 ~~~js
 //